ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/README.md

 and that is it.

+### Issues ###

+Using command.com for file transfer will require a much longer serial delay due to pauses when writing to disk.
+See the Fast File Transfer below, for a faster solution.

-### Also
+### Fast File Transfer

+Connect via the USB port and transfer programs directly into CPM from a Windows or Linux machine _MUCH_ faster then using command.com
-Cleck out the fast file transfer programs in the SerialCPMtools.md
+Cleck out the fast file transfer programs in  SerialCPMtools.md